PaulCalnan/Pauls-Blog/README.md

-This is the repository for the my rails blog app.
+This is the repository for my rails blog app.